ZeeshanMukhtar1/JS-Playbook/README.md

 <p>In this example, the <code>fetchData</code> function returns a Promise that fetches data asynchronously.
 When the Promise is fulfilled, the <code>.then</code> method is called, and you can do something with the data.
 If the Promise is rejected, the <code>.catch</code> method is called, and you can handle the error.</p>

 </details>

+If you found this repo helpful, please consider giving it a star 🌟 to help other students discover it and benefit from it as well.
+Thank you for your support!